louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 flexicast flow.
 If the destination address is an IP multicast address, then the flexicast flow uses an IP multicast tree and the receiver MUST join this tree and listen to the UDP port number.
 If the destination address is the unicast IP address of the receiver, then the receiver MUST list to the UDP port number on this address.
+Since the IP destination address is a multicast address, this system is not impacted by NATs.

 The source MAY advertise multiple distinct flexicast flows to a given receiver, i.e., flexicast flows with distinct Flexicast Flow ID.